bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-Resource-List-Part-4.md

 -   <span id="073d"><a href="https://github.com/mysticatea/npm-run-all" class="markup--anchor markup--li-anchor">npm-run-all</a>: A CLI tool to run multiple npm-scripts in parallel or sequential</span>
 -   <span id="60c8"><a href="https://github.com/milewski/cross-port-killer" class="markup--anchor markup--li-anchor">cross-port-killer</a>: Kill the process running on a given TCP port on Windows, Linux and Mac</span>
 -   <span id="bbb7"><a href="https://github.com/tabrindle/envinfo" class="markup--anchor markup--li-anchor">envinfo</a>: Generate a report about your development environment for debugging and issue reporting</span>
--   <span id="118c"><a href="https://github.com/FiloSottile/mkcert" class="markup--anchor markup--li-anchor">mkcert</a>: A simple zero-config tool to make locally trusted development certificates with any names you'd like</span>
+-   <span id="118c"><a href="https://github.com/FiloSottile/mkcert" class="markup--anchor markup--li-anchor">mkcert</a>: A simple zero-config tool to make locally trusted development certificates with any names you’d like</span>

 ### Progressive Web Apps